Drowning In The Sound

 I just wanted one of them to feel how I feel.

 The Midnight Florists present an opportunity to change how we think, feel, and talk about assault.
 In a reperformance of survival, and examination not of the act but the consequence, not the fall but the rise.
-A gathering of voices that speak out through surrogate mouths, to protect those unable to speak out.
+A gathering of voices that speak out through surrogate mouths, to protect those who are unable.

-Collating together over twenty hours of verbatim recordings gifted by survivors of domestic and sexual abuse.
-Drowning in The Sound tells in their own words the very real stories of “Alex” and “Sarah” who were assaulted in the same month of the New York Times article that would bring worldwide attention not just to the #MeToo movement but the abusers and abuses of power across the world.
+Collating together over twenty-five hours of verbatim recordings gifted by survivors of domestic, coersive, and sexual violence.
+Drowning in The Sound tells in their own words the very real stories of “Alex”, “Maisie” and “Sarah” as they recover in the wake of great pain.

 Supported by music, dance, multimedia, and broadcast this performance redirects the #MeToo narrative from acts of abuse and those who conduct them to the slow and necessary recovery of those who survived.
 Exploring the dark nuances of survivorship, Drowning In The Sound is ‘relentless in its attack on the subject and celebrating of the voices of victims of abuse’ (Robert Daniels, Bootworks Theatre).